Meenakshi418/Reflex-UI-Theme/README.md

 Reflex UI continuously observes interaction patterns and transforms the interface instantly when frustration is detected.

-Future scope-
-  - In future we will add new features like refletion mirror at the end which will give overall analysis of fustration score
-  -  Also will add a progress bar and estimated reading time

 ✨ Features (Main Highlight)-

 🧠 Smart Frustration Detection-